samantha/samantha.github.io/_news/announcement_2.md

 inline: true
 ---

-<a href = "https://www.csulb.edu/college-of-engineering/article/meet-the-duo-starting-coes-newest-student-club">Meet the Duo Starting College of Engineering's Newest Student Club</a>
+<a href = "https://www.csulb.edu/college-of-engineering/article/meet-the-duo-starting-coes-newest-student-club" target="_blank">Meet the Duo Starting College of Engineering's Newest Student Club</a>

 <!--Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.